-Vegetables are a good source of vitamins, minerals, carbohydrates and fiber, and are naturally low in calories so they can help you feel full without causing weight gain.
-This group is divided into non-starchy and starchy vegetables because starchy vegetables have a similar carbohydrate and caloric content to the grain group.
-Examples of non-starchy vegetables are greens/lettuce, broccoli, green beans, onions, carrots, etc. Examples of starchy vegetables include corn, green peas, and potato.

-- Try to include two and a half cups per day with at least one nonstarchy vegetable at lunch and dinner. - Aim for a variety of different colored vegetables in your daily diet. - Avoid adding fatty sauces, butter, gravy, full fat salad dressing or salt to your vegetables. - Choose vegetables that are raw, steamed, or roasted instead of fried. - Fresh or frozen vegetables tend to have less salt than canned vegetables so choose those more often if you are watching your sodium intake. - If you are taking Coumadin medication, keep your intake of high vitamin K vegetables consistent day to day or avoid eating them.
+- Vegetables are a good source of vitamins, minerals, carbohydrate, and fiber.
+This group is divided into Non-starchy and starchy vegetables. - ☐ Starchy vegetables have a similar carbohydrate and caloric content to the grain group.
+Examples of starchy vegetables include corn, green peas, and potatoes. - □ Non-starchy vegetables are lower in carbohydrates and calories so they can help you feel full without causing weight gain.
+Examples of non-starchy vegetables are greens/lettuce, broccoli, green beans, onions, carrots, etc. - Try to include two and a half cups of vegetables per day with at least one non-starchy vegetable at lunch and dinner - Aim for a variety of different colored vegetables in your daily diet. - Avoid adding fatty sauces, butter, gravy, full fat salad dressing or salt to your vegetables. - Choose vegetables that are raw, steamed, roasted, or air-fried instead of fried in oil. - Fresh or frozen vegetables tend to have less salt than canned vegetables so choose those more often to limit sodium.